Some links in this post may be affiliate links

 If you would like to add these vibrant plants to your collection, you may acquire them online from Etsy (Link to Etsy).

-Copperleaf Plant (Acalypha wilkesiana) flourishes in bright, indirect light away from direct sunlight (filtered light), moderate warmth of 18-270C, above average humidity of 55-70% and evenly moist, rich, well drained, all purpose soil coupled with fortnightly feeding in the growing season.
+Care for Copperleaf Plant entails providing bright indirect light (filtered light), moderate warmth of 18-270C, above average humidity of 55-70% and evenly moist, rich, well drained soil coupled with fortnightly feeding in the growing season.

-Jacob's Coat requires regular pruning to control growth.
+Acalypha wilkesiana care requires regular pruning to control growth.
 Repotting is only needed when the plant becomes potbound.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Copperleaf Plant thoroughly during the growing season when the top 1-2 inches of soil dry out to keep the soil evenly moist through out.
+Water your Copperleaf Plant thoroughly during the growing season when the top 1-2 inches of soil dry out to keep the soil evenly moist through out.

-Decrease watering during the cold season as growth is minimal at this time and maintain the soil slightly moist but do not allow the soil to dry out completely as it may result in leaf drop.
+Decrease watering in the cold season as growth is minimal at this time and maintain the soil slightly moist but do not allow the soil to dry out completely as it may result in leaf drop.

 Make sure that the pot has a drainage hole and drain excess water from the catch plate or saucer to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
-Learn more on how to water houseplants the correct way.

 Regularly turn the pot to ensure the plant receives adequate light on all sides to promote even growth and prevent the plant from getting leggy.

-Occasionally clean the leaves with a damp soft cloth to get rid of dust as well as discourage pest infestations.
-Ensure that there is good air circulation to prevent fungal infestations.
+Pro tip: Ensure that there is good air circulation to prevent fungal infestations.

-Feed Copperleaf Plant every 2-3 weeks during the growing season with a balanced, water-soluble fertilizer to boost healthy growth of the plant.
+Feed your Copperleaf Plant every 2-3 weeks during the growing season with a balanced, water-soluble fertilizer to boost healthy growth of the plant.

-Repot Copperleaf Plant every 1-2 years at the beginning of spring only when it has become pot-bound.
+Repot your Copperleaf Plant every 1-2 years at the beginning of spring only when it has become pot-bound.

-Slip the plant out of its pot, shake off the old potting mix and trim the dead roots with clean and sterilized scissors.
-Place the plant in the center of the new pot and refill with fresh, quality, free-draining potting mix.
+Slip the plant out of its pot, shake off the old potting mix and trim the dead roots with clean, sterilized scissors.

 Wet the soil thoroughly until water comes out through the drainage hole, empty the saucer and place the plant infront of a well-lit window.